cobriant/EC320_lab1/README.md

 https://youtu.be/F-Xfgmd46zM

-Lab is on **Wednesday 4/5 from 4-5:20pm**.
-Find the link to join the Zoom meeting on Canvas.
-I'll also have a Zoom office hour on **Friday 4/7 from 8-9am** to help with any last minute questions about the lab assignment for the week.

 Prep: Setting up your Workspace (see below)

-Lab assignment: `K01_vectors.R` and `K02_pipe.R` are due Friday 4/7 at 5pm.
+Assignment: `K01_vectors.R` and `K02_pipe.R`.
 Upload your knitted html files to Canvas under Lab 1.
-Collaboration is welcome, but every individual must type up and compile their own solutions on their own computers.

 ## Setting up your Workspace

-Follow these instructions before lab on Wednesday so that you can jump in!
-I'll help troubleshoot during lab if you run into problems with your installations, but please come to lab prepared by trying it yourself first.

 ### Grab a Computer

 First things first, you should decide which computer you'd like to do your programming assignments on.
 It can be a Mac, Windows, or Linux machine: all are equally good.
 I do absolutely everything on my little macbook air laptop.
-Please let me know ASAP (cobriant@uoregon.edu) if you don't have a computer to program on (chromebooks and ipads won't work but there are workarounds I can discuss with you).
+Please let me know ASAP if you don't have a computer to program on (chromebooks and ipads won't work but there are workarounds I can discuss with you).

 ### Download and Install R